ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/yocto_qemu/_index.md

 who_is_this_for: This is an introductory topic for software developers interested in learning the basics of building Yocto Linux for embedded Arm targets.

 learning_objectives:
-    - Build a minimal Yocto Linux image for generic 64-bit Arm target
+    - Build a minimal Yocto Linux image for generic 64-bit Arm target.
-    - Run the built Yocto image on Qemu
+    - Run the built Yocto image on Qemu.

 prerequisites:
-    - Some familiarity with embedded Linux is assumed
+    - Some familiarity with embedded Linux.
-    - A linux machine running Ubuntu 22.04 with at least 60 GB of disk space
+    - A linux machine running Ubuntu 22.04 with at least 60 GB of disk space.

 author_primary: Pareena Verma